drevops/vortex/.drevops/docs/content/introduction/architecture.md

 In practice, this means that, for example, a script used for downloading a database is called from Ahoy for local development, from CI configuration, and from the hosting configuration file is the same script `download-db.sh`.

+!!! note

+    The tooling (linters, test runners etc.) is configured to be used as-is, without any additional wrappers.

 ### Router scripts